enzo-project/enzo-e/user/parameters-file.rst

 This page describes how Cello parameter files are structured, which is similar to configuration files readable by `libconfig
 <http://www.hyperrealm.com/libconfig/libconfig.html>`_.
 For
-documentation on specific parameters in Enzo-P / Cello, please see the `Enzo-P / Cello parameter reference
+documentation on specific parameters in Enzo-E / Cello, please see the `Enzo-E / Cello parameter reference
 <http://cello-project.org/doc/parameters-list.html>`_ page.

 Groups